MJ029/Notes/Python + Machine Learning + Deep Learning/Certifications/Microsoft DP - 100/2) Create no-code predictive models with Azure Machine Learning/Module - 1 [Use automated machine learning in Azure Machine Learning].md

 				- **Skip Rows:** Used to specify the skip rows when reading file.
 			- **Schema:**
 				- Automatically detect schema and load its type.
-				- Used to alred autodetected schema definition.
+				- Used to alter autodetected schema definition.
 		- After the dataset has been created, open it and view the Explore page to see a sample of the data.
 This data contains historical features and labels for bike rentals.

 ### Train a machine learning model: